 TRUSTWORTHINESS

 Be honest.
-Don't deceive, cheat, or steal.
+Do not deceive, cheat, or steal.
 Be reliable-do what you say you will do.
 Have the courage to do the right thing.
 Build a good reputation.
 Be loyal-stand by your friends, family, and country.

 RESPECT